lliendo/Radar/docs/client-configuration.rst

 * pid file : On Unix platforms this file holds the PID of the Radar process.
-When Radar starts it will record its pidfile here and when it shuts down this file is deleted.
+When Radar starts it will record its pidfile here and when it shuts down this file is deleted (the deletion is not performed by Radar itself, is done by init scripts).
 Pid files are not recorded on Windows platforms.

 * checks : This is the location where all your checks are stored.
 Every time